-A solid option for gamers, though restrictions apply if you want to avoid watermarks
+A solid option for gamers, though limited if you want to avoid watermarks

 Xsplit’s streaming and recording software comes in two flavors: Broadcaster and Gamecaster.
 They’re very similar, but the latter is designed chiefly for gamers, while the latter is a more general-purpose screen recorder.

 Xsplit Broadcaster is a free screen recorder with three tiers: free, personal (for keen streamers), and premium (for commercial use).
 The free edition of places a watermark over recordings over 60fps, or at resolutions higher than 720p.
 That’s a major drawback compared to OBS Studio, but Xsplit’s simple interface might make that compromise worthwhile if you’re only intending to publish to YouTube at standard definition.

 The free screen recorder can capture input from any source, including your screen, a video card, webcam, media file, or a specific program.
 Its game-detect function triggers automatically when you begin playing, and the results can be output as a video file, or streamed directly via Twitch, YouTube Live, and Facebook Live, to name just a few.